 What phone reception is available?

 Only Telstra and Optus work in Coral Bay.
-There are also phone boxes at the roadside to the front of the park.

 Where can I get Wi-Fi access?